inBeat/inbeat-website/content/top-influencers/tiktok/gaming/canada/montreal/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In Montreal In 2023
+title: Top 10 Gaming TikTok Influencers In Montreal In 2024
 description: >-
-  Find top gaming TikTok influencers in Montreal in 2023.
-Most popular hashtags: #fyp #montreal #gaming #funny.
+  Find top gaming TikTok influencers in Montreal in 2024.
+Most popular hashtags: #fyp #gaming #montreal #funny.
 platform: TikTok
 hits: 8
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Discover the top-rated TikTok accounts on inBeat.
-text_bottom: inBeat holds 8 TikTok influencers like this in Montreal, Canada for you to connect with.
+text_bottom: inBeat holds 8 TikTok influencers like this in Montreal, Canada for you to contact.
 profiles:
   - username: "gavineo"
     fullname: >-